dustinpfister/blog_posts/_posts/canvas-example-animation-fractal.md

 ### 1.1 - The For Frame animation helper

 So I have worked out a function that helps me quickly get up and running with frame by frame style animations.
-I went over this and much more in my post on canvas animation in general.
+I went over this and much more in my [post on canvas animation basics](/2019/10/10/canvas-example-animation-basics/) in general.

 ```js
 var FF = function (opt) {